stephenhu/gb/README.md

    * by default all links are stored to `.chapters` in the current directory, this is a human readable file, you can make changes and remove entries, entries are separated by a newline
    * to comment out a line, use the pound sign (#) as the first character before the URL, lines that are commented out are ignored
    * use the `-e` flag to exclude URLs from being crawled, this should be a comma delimited list (no spaces or enclose comma delimited list in quotations to preserve spaces)
-1. `gb image # crawls previously defined links for image files and downloads these`\
+1. `gb download -f .chapters # crawls and downloads previously defined links for image files`
    * this actually creates directories based on the URL path and stores images respectively
+1. `gb generate [DIR] -s -o tmp`
+   * will use the provided directory path as the pdf filename, so you should use relative paths `i.e. gb generate gundam -s -o d:\manga`, do not use the following format: `gb generate c:\Users\manga\gundam -s -o d:\manga`
+   * reads directory for sub-directories and generates pdf file from sub-directory images
+   * `-s` walks sub-directories creating a pdf file per sub-directory, the default without `-s` will take the directory and combine jpg's into a single pdf file.
+   * `-o` designates where to save the resultant pdf file